devservice-ora/AI/AI_Mindtools_Framework.md

 ## 1. Central Concept: The Role of AI Mindtools

 This concept is grounded in the idea that everything is interconnected.
 To understand the relationships between different elements, we use the MindTools technique to map these connections, ranging from the smallest ideas to the broader big picture.
+By cultivating mastery of the cognitive processes underlying this mindset, individuals can interpret a wide range of situations and apply them to problem-solving.

 ***With MindTools, we seek to answer the question: How are all things connected?***